Eagles are some of the most impressive and recognizable birds in the world.

 The Sandwich tern eagle, a subspecies of the common tern, is a large bird found in coastal regions of North America, Europe, and North Africa.

-It is a migratory species that spends its summers in cooler climates and winters in warmer climates.
+It is a migratory species that spends summers in cooler climates and winters in warmer climates.

 It nests in colonies on coastal shores, preferring flat, sandy beaches or open marshes.

-The Sandwich tern eagle has a long wingspan, allowing it to soar and maneuver quickly, enabling it to hunt for various food, mostly fish.
+The Sandwich tern eagle has a long wingspan, which allows it to soar and maneuver quickly.
+This enables it to hunt for various foods, mostly fish.

-In addition to fish, this bird also feeds on small amphibians and crustaceans.
+In addition to fish, this bird feeds on small amphibians and crustaceans.

 The Sandwich tern eagle is known for its distinctive voice—a loud, piercing, and shrill cry—that echoes throughout its range.